lhehnke/aircrash-analysis-data/README.md

 # aircrash-analysis-data
-Replication data for spatial analysis of airplane accidents in Florida (2014)
+Replication data for point pattern analysis of airplane accidents in Florida (2014)

 Blog post using the data: https://correlaid.org/blog/posts/point-pattern-analysis